 - It sounds like you made quite an impact.

-Listen to Understand (Not to Respond).
 Ask a powerful question, then be quiet and listen.
 Be present.
 (This is probably the hardest part for most of us!)
 Put aside your urge to formulate a response, and be present with them.
 You will come up with the appropriate response when it’s your turn.
-Your only job in this moment is to listen.
+Your only job at this moment is to listen.
 Notice the urge to respond boiling up?
 Take a breath, put it aside, and return to listener mode.

 Examples of powerful question examples for action planning: So what do you think is the next step?
 When do you think this could happen?
 Where do you think we can find a resource?
 Who else do you think should be involved?
 What support will you need?